Natural Language Processing RELIES on Linguistics: Evaluation

-\paragraph{Human evaluation.} Despite being an important component of model evaluation, human evaluation practices are currently varied.
-The combination of varied human evaluation practices with progress towards highly fluent models has led to a degradation of human evaluations, meaning that not all human evaluation studies are useful measures of model output \citep{clark-etal-2021-thats,freitag-etal-2021-experts}.
-Whether making use of implicit linguistic knowledge held by native speakers (e.g.~judging the fluency of system output) or more explicit linguistic training (e.g.~assessing the syntactic diversity of system output), human evaluations serve a crucial role in reliably assessing the state of the field \citep{michael-etal-2016-putting,callison-burch-etal-2008-meta}, especially as systems continue to improve \citep{ma-etal-2019-results}; this therefore motivates the use of human evaluation and its standardization with regard to design and terminology \citep{howcroft-etal-2020-twenty,belz-etal-2020-disentangling,van-der-lee-etal-2019-best}.
+\paragraph{Human evaluation and meta-evaluation} The combination of varied \textbf{human evaluation} practices with progress towards highly fluent models has led to diminished reliability of human evaluations: Since generated text has become so fluent, it is harder for humans to distinguish their quality.
+As a result, not all human evaluation studies are useful measures of model output \citep{clark-etal-2021-thats,freitag_etal_2021_mqm}, necessitating standardization with regard to design and terminology \citep{howcroft-etal-2020-twenty,belz-etal-2020-disentangling,van-der-lee-etal-2019-best}.
+Making use of implicit linguistic knowledge held by native speakers (e.g., judging the fluency of system output) or more explicit linguistic training (e.g.~assessing the syntactic diversity of system output), can serve a crucial role in reliably assessing the state of the field \citep{michael-etal-2016-putting,callison-burch-etal-2008-meta}.

-\paragraph{Meta-evaluation.} In addition to their use in human evaluation studies, human judgments are often used to train metrics as well as to judge the quality of automatic metrics themselves (``meta-evaluation'').
-This is done by correlating agreement between the human judgments and the automatic metric scores.
-This protocol has been used for numerous automatic metrics, such as the Machine Translation metric shared tasks \cite{ma-etal-2019-results, mathur-etal-2020-results}, the WebNLG challenge \cite{gardent-etal-2017-webnlg, zhou-lampouras-2020-webnlg}, generation of medical notes \cite{moramarco-etal-2022-human}, and generation of meaning graphs \cite{manning-etal-2020-human}.

-To design a meta-evaluation framework for metrics that assess generated language, expertise in linguistic theories may be required for some tasks, and possibly offer general value due to training in abstract thinking.
-For instance, similar to how training in \textit{mathematics} would help in solving \textit{machine learning} problems, training in \textit{linguistics} can help study and diagnose complex behavior of models and metrics that produce and evaluate \textit{language data}; this is because the specific linguistic phenomena which may be more challenging for the models need to be understood in order to be identified, such as in the case of probing BERT via psycholinguistic diagnostics \citep{ettinger2020bert}.
-Further, in their WMT shared task overview paper on MT metrics, \citet{freitag-etal-2021-results} find that most metrics struggle to handle complex semantic phenomena as well as to appropriately punish the reversal of sentiment or negation; this is established through the use of test sets which assess specified linguistic features, such as negation and sentiment polarity.
+To design approaches for \textbf{meta-evaluation} (assessing and comparing metrics), expertise in linguistics can prove highly useful, since the challenging linguistic phenomena for models and metrics need to be understood in order to be identified.
+In a WMT metric shared task, \citet{freitag-etal-2021-results} find that most metrics struggle to handle complex semantic phenomena and do not appropriately punish the reversal of sentiment or negation; this is established with test sets that assess specified linguistic features (here: sentiment or negation reversal).

-One way to circumvent the need for meta-evaluation is with a `human user in the loop' \cite{boden2021human}, though downstream evaluations may be costly and irreproducible in many circumstances.